rackerlabs/design-system/_component_design/tabset.md

 ### Style

-Construct tabs so that the left-most tab is selected, by default.
+Construct tabs so that the left-most tab is selected by default.
 In this example, **Notes** is the default tab.

 Place tabs on a transparent canvas so that the tab and the tab content area are the same color as the content behind it.